Norecipes - Elevating Everyday Meals

 Method 2: Rice Cooker

-Most modern rice cookers have a "keep warm" mode that typically keeps the pot at around 160° F (71° C).
+Modern rice cookers have a "keep warm" mode that typically keeps the pot at around 160° F (71° C).
 This is still above the ideal temperature of 145° F (63° C), but because it's actively heated, you can start with water close to the target temperature after adding the eggs.
 Then, the temperature will slowly rise from there.
 This gives you a little more leeway in terms of time.
-Using this method, I've generally found that you can leave the eggs in from 20-30 minutes and still have it turn out okay.
+Using this method, I've generally found that you can leave the eggs in from 20-30 minutes and still have it turn out.

-When the Onsen Tamago are done, transfer them to a cold water bath to stop any carryover cooking.
+When the Onsen Tamago are done, transfer them to a ice bath to stop carryover cooking.

 Method 3: Sous Vide Machine

-This is hands down the safest and most reliable way of making Onsen Tamago.
-A sous vide machine, or thermal circulator, is basically a heater with a pump that holds a hot water bath at an exact temperature.
-This lets you cook food in the water bath to precisely the temperature you want.
-For Onsen Tamago I recommend setting the temperature to 145° F (63° C), adding in the eggs once the bath comes up to temperature, and then running the machine for 45 minutes.
-This will result in a custardy egg white with a yolk that's like cold honey.
+Using an immersion circulator is the safest and most reliable way of making Onsen Tamago.
+Also known as a sous vide machine or thermal circulator, these devices consist of a heating element with a pump that holds a hot water bath at a precise temperature.
+This lets you cook food in the water bath to the exact temperature you want.
+For me, the perfect temperature for onsen eggs is 145° F (63° C).
+Once the hot water bath is up to temperature, just add the eggs and run the machine for 45 minutes.
+This will result in a soft custardy egg white with a thick egg yolk that's the texture of cold honey.

 Other Japanese Egg Recipes